magodu/contacts-app/README.md

 # ContactsApp

 This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.26.
+## To generate project with scss files by default

+Run `ng new contactsApp --style=scss`

+In an exist project run `ng set defaults.styleExt scss`

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
+Run `ng serve --port PORTNUMBER` to start project in another port PORTNUMBER

 ## Code scaffolding